 [END EXHIBIT]

 Exhibit 13.2 shows the difference in cost in various propensity quintiles.
-These differences range from low of −$40.40 in quintile 4 to high of −$69.08 in quintile 5.
+These differences range from a low of −$40.40 in quintile 4 to a high of $69.08 in quintile 5.
 These cost differences do not result from residents’ propensity to select MFHs over CNHs.
 We controlled for these differences by calculating the cost differences in each quintile.
 On the whole, it seems that the MFH saves money, but exceptions exist.
-For residents that fall in quintile 5, it cost more.
-For all others it costs less.
+For residents who fall in quintile 5, it costs more.
+For all others, it costs less.

 The use of quintiles to match propensity scores assumes that all relevant characteristics of the patient are taken into account in the calculation of the propensity score.
 This is often the case.
-When there are large number of characteristics, and when these characteristics interact and the logistic regression that derived the propensity score does not include the interactions, the propensity score may not balance the combination of patient characteristics.
+When there is a large number of characteristics, and when these characteristics interact and the logistic regression that derived the propensity score does not include the interactions, the propensity score may not balance the combination of patient characteristics.
 Some differences continue to exist in the nature of residents who select MFHs or CNHs.
 Particular combinations of patient characteristics may remain unbalanced across the two treatments.

 [H1] Propensity Scoring Weighting